zeelux/jssort/readme.md

   "." it will assume that this indicates a subproperty. jsSort will navigate down the object graph to find the property.
 In this version jsSort assumes all properties will be defined, not null objects.

 jsSort can sort by date, number and string values.
-In the current version it can only sort in descending order.
-I plan to add support for setting the sort order of each property in a future version.
+The sort order of each property can be set by appending either "[ASC]", or "[DESC]" to the begining of the property string.
+If no sort order is specified then it will default to ascending sort.

 ## Usage